US Department of Energy Funds $150 Million Improvements to NREL Campuses

 Jennifer Granholm, the United States Secretary of Energy, expressed enthusiasm about this investment from President Biden's IRA.
 Granholm believes that the financial resources provided to NREL will empower the laboratory to effectively tackle climate change and play a crucial role in creating a sustainable future.

-NREL's research spans various areas, with a particular focus on solar energy, , and grid modernization.
+NREL's research spans various areas, with a particular focus on solar energy, energy storage, and grid modernization.
 In a recent report published by NREL, it was projected that solar and wind installations in the United States could account for between 40% and 62% of the country's total electricity generation by 2030.
 The report also outlines NREL's forecasts for cumulative solar and wind deployments, estimating a range of 350GW to 750GW between 2023 and 2030.
 Moreover, NREL anticipates that the total installed capacity of solar and wind energy in the United States by 2030 will fall within the range of 600GW to 1000GW.
 These projections account for potential barriers to deployment, as well as factors such as fuel prices and technology costs.

 The improvements to NREL campuses, made possible by the IRA funding, reflect the United States' commitment to advancing renewable energy research and development.
 As the nation strives for a cleaner and more sustainable future, NREL's contributions in pioneering energy technologies and promoting environmental stewardship are expected to play a crucial role in achieving these goals.